pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 Backward Preftech
 --------------
 The other feature added to the FSDP in PyTorch 1.12 release.
 This can speedup the training in trade of with higher memory consumption.
-It can be in the wrapper as follows:
+It can be in the FSDP wrapper in 2.4 as follows:

 .. code-block:: python